Georgia State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Georgia State's games this season have gone over 65.5 points three of 10 times.
+- Georgia State and its opponents have gone over the current 65.5-point total in three of 10 games this season.

-- Arkansas State's games have gone over 65.5 points in four of nine chances this season.
+- Arkansas State and its opponents have combined to score more than 65.5 points in four of nine games this season.

-- The combined points per game average of the two teams, 51.1, is 14.4 points fewer than Saturday's over/under.
+- Saturday's over/under is 14.4 points higher than the combined 51.1 PPG average of the two teams.

-- The 71.3 points per game these two squads have allowed to opponents this season are 5.8 more than the 65.5 total in this contest.
+- This contest's over/under is 5.8 points fewer than the 71.3 these two squads combine to give up per game in 2021.

-- The average total in Panthers games this season is 56.2, 9.3 points fewer than Saturday's total of 65.5 .
+- Panthers games have an average total of 56.2 points this season, 9.3 fewer than Saturday's over/under.

-- The 66.5 PPG average total in Red Wolves games this season is 1.0 point more than this game's over/under.
+- The 65.5-point over/under for this game is 1.0 point below the 66.5 points per game average total in Red Wolves games this season.

 Georgia State Stats and Trends

-- Georgia State has seven wins against the spread in 10 games this year.
+- In Georgia State's 10 games this year, it has seven wins against the spread.

-- Georgia State has hit the over in 60% of its opportunities this year (six times in 10 games with a set point total).

-- When Georgia State scores more than 41.1 points, it is 2-0 against the spread and 2-0 overall.
+- Georgia State is 2-0 against the spread and 2-0 overall this season when the team records more than 41.1 points.

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.